 Teaching street children in a youth centre helping children from challenging backgrounds

-Teaching street children in this project that provides educational support and healthy meals to children from the age of six, living in one of the tougher neighbourhoods of Puerto Vallarta.
+Volunteer teaching and supporting children in this project that provides a safe space and care for school children from the age of six, living in one of the tougher neighbourhoods of Puerto Vallarta.
 The children are not homeless but come from poor backgrounds, with parents on a low income that they may work extremely long hours to earn, or possibly being involved in crime, prostitution or drugs.

 The children attend school for half the day, but typically would be on the streets with no parental supervision for the remainder of their day.
-The centre provides a safe and friendly meeting place for them, with both fun activities and homework support available to them.
+The centre provides a safe place to hang out, a meal at lunchtime and a friendly meeting place.

 The children and staff speak Spanish so it is a perfect opportunity for volunteers to become fluent in the Spanish language.

 This project is suitable for volunteers interested in teaching English, working with street children or with experience in social care.